 "He’s a top player," Moyes told BT Sport afterwards.
 "He's been great since the start of the season.
 I said after the game if you keep scoring two goals a game then it’s going to give us a great chance of doing much better.
 His form and the way he’s playing has been great."

-Typical of United, the club surrendered the impetus early and had to fight back into the game but from the moment the team went behind it was purposeful.
+Typical of United, they surrendered the impetus early and had to fight their way back into the game but from the moment they went behind they were purposeful.

 "The fourth goal is the type I've been looking to score," Moyes said.
 "Adnan [Januzaj] weaving away and it was a great cross.
 You want to be excited by the football you see and the fourth goal excited me."